ruikurenaii/ruikurenaii/DAN_INFO.md

 Here are the requirements in order to qualify:
 - Pass a **Dan Course Map** with the required mods and accuracy listed above
 - Send a screenshot of your score in the **#score-submission** channel, which is on the [osudroid!relax Discord Server](https://discord.com/invite/kUaSggQP7m)
-- If you want to do the live play instead, show your handcam in the **Gaming** voice channel, which is also in the link above
+- If you want to do a live play instead, show your handcam in the **Gaming** voice channel, which is also in the link above if you wanna do it so

 **!!
-PLEASE TAKE NOTE THAT BEFORE YOU SUBMIT THE SCORE, PLEASE SEND THE `.edr` FILE OF YOUR SCORE AS AN EVIDENCE (HIGHLY REQUIRED) IF SOMEONE DOUBTS YOUR PLAY !!**
+PLEASE TAKE NOTE THAT BEFORE YOU SUBMIT THE SCORE, PLEASE SEND THE `.edr` FILE OF YOUR SCORE AS AN EVIDENCE AS THIS IS HIGHLY REQUIRED !!**

 Here are some cases that make your score disqualified:
-- Intentionally tapping instead of dragging (not acceptable if it's an accident)
+- Intentionally tapping instead of dragging (not acceptable even if it was an accident or not)
-- There aren't enough evidences on your score
+- There aren't enough evidences / proofs that you had this score
 - Using force stat mods (*aka* stat edit), or using other mods than the **Precise** (`PR`) mod

 # Dan Courses
 if you are looking for the dan courses itself, please [click here to view all dan courses](https://github.com/LouieNotHere/LouieNotHere/blob/main/DAN_COURSES.md)

+# That's all of it!
+Good luck, have fun and show off your aiming skill!